Sociology, Anthropology, and Social WorkLeonard Bloomquist, Head

 For complete details on the admissions requirements and procedure, see the program admissions policy in the student handbook.
 Appeals of program faculty decisions may be made through established departmental procedures.

-A student earning a B.A. or B.S. in social work must complete 120 hours including SOCWK 010 Orientation to the Social Work Major; SOCWK 260 Introduction to Social Work; 40 additional hours of major courses; and 28 hours of tool and related courses.
+A student earning a B.A. or B.S. in social work must complete 124 hours (students who entered K-State before the fall of 2003 require only 120 hour s for graduation) including SOCWK 010 Orientation to the Social Work Major; SOCWK 260 Introduction to Social Work; 40 additional hours of major courses; and 28 hours of tool and related courses.

 SOCIO 211.
 Introduction to Sociology.
 (3) I, II, S. Development, structure, and functioning of human groups; social and cultural patterns; and the principal social processes.